ivust/blog/_posts/2015-07-06-infomax-and-sparsness.md

 ## Sparseness

-To estimate the sparseness of mean feature maps, I computed the ratio of $$ L_1 $$ norm to $$ L_2 $$ (the close this ration to one, the sparser the activations) and their entropy.
+To estimate the sparseness of mean feature maps, I computed the ratio of the $$ L_1 $$ norm to the $$ L_2 $$ norm (the close this ration to one, the sparser the activations) and their entropy.
 Fisrt, for the net train with mean feature maps:

 ![]({{ site.url }}{{ site.baseurl }}/images/infomax/mean_l1l2.png)
 ![]({{ site.url }}{{ site.baseurl }}/images/infomax/mean_entropy.png)